The best cheap Android phones to buy in 2025

 Don't pay full price when the Pixel 8a costs the same

-Considering how much we loved its predecessor, the Pixel 6a, Google had some seriously big shoes to fill with the Pixel 7a.
-Thankfully, not only did they deliver, but actually exceeded our expectations.
-It's also why we called it the "best Pixel Google has ever built" in our Google Pixel 7a review last year.
+Considering how much we loved the Pixel 6a, Google had some seriously big shoes to fill with the successor.
+Thankfully, not only did they deliver, but actually exceeded our expectations with the Pixel 7a.
+It's no wonder we called this thing the "best Pixel Google has ever built" in our Google Pixel 7a review.

 With a starting price of just $499, the Pixel 7a offers some truly outstanding bang for the buck(s), thanks to specs like the Google Tensor G2 chipset (the same found in the more-expensive Pixel 7 Pro), glorious haptics, and camera quality that rivals some of the best Android phones that money can buy.
 Pound for pound, we found that the Pixel 7a performed just as well as the more expensive Pixel 7 (and Pixel 8) in most of our tests.

-You also get Android 14 and five years of Pixel updates guaranteed, along with 7.5W wireless charging (limited but a first for its series).
+You also get Android 14 and five years of Pixel updates guaranteed, along with 7.5W wireless charging (slow, but still a first for its series).
 The downsides?
 The Tensor G2 SoC tends to run pretty hot, so folks who do a lot of mobile gaming or handle heavy workloads might find the phone getting pretty toasty regularly.
-The Pixel 8a is out now and solves those issues, which is why when the two are being sold at the same price, the Pixel 8a is easily the better buy.
+Then there's the fact that the Pixel 8a is out now and solves those issues, which is why when the two are being sold at the same price, the Pixel 8a is easily the better option.

-But the Pixel 7a is well over a year old now, and it's likely going to be a whole lot easier to find on sale.
+That said, the Pixel 7a is well over a year old now, and it's likely going to be a whole lot easier to find on sale or in renewed condition.
 If you can save up more than $60 over the usual price, we recommend the 7a over the 8a.

 Swipe to scroll horizontally